trombik/esp_wireguard/examples/demo/README.md

 ## What the example does

 The example connects to a WireGuard server.
-When the link is up, the device sends ICMP echo requests, shows ping statistics, and loops forever.
+When the link is up, the device sends ICMP echo requests, and shows ping statistics.
+The ICMP session loops forever.

+The main task then disconnects from the peer, and re-connects to the peer.

 ## Requirements